Bubbly Soda Science: Weekly Science Activity

 For some non-edible fizzy science fun, try the Making Homemade Bath Bombs family science activity!

-Note: The food coloring is just for fun.
-For the purists out there, no color is necessary!
+Note: The food coloring used in this science activity is just for fun.
+No color is necessary!